griverorz/westraining-R/intro-to-R/04-simulation.md

 sample_model <-  lm(nbaffairs ~ I(age - 18)*child + factor(religious), data=affairs)
 ```

 We took a look at some values of interest, like the estimated coefficients or the confidence intervals around them.
-It may also be interesting to take a look at predictions.
+It may also be interesting to take a look at predictions on the original dataset that we used (remember that `sample_model` carries the data used to fit the model).

 ``` r
 yhat <- predict(sample_model)